d-sargent/platypi/fontbakery/fontbakery-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0331 COMBINING MACRON BELOW: try adding one of: gothic, caucasian-albanian, syriac, cherokee, tifinagh
+ * U+0331 COMBINING MACRON BELOW: try adding one of: cherokee, gothic, tifinagh, syriac, caucasian-albanian
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition
  * U+0336 COMBINING LONG STROKE OVERLAY: not included in any glyphset definition
  * U+0337 COMBINING SHORT SOLIDUS OVERLAY: not included in any glyphset definition